Sofiya Nalepinska-Boychuk: Biography

 In 1936, she and her husband were arrested on charges of espionage and counterrevolutionary activities.
 The following year, they were executed by firing squad; in December and July, respectively.

-Much of her work was in the form of wood engravings for book illustrations, including works by Taras Shevchenko, Dmitry Mamin-Sibiryak and Stepan Vasilychenko.
+Much of her work was in the form of wood engravings for book illustrations, including works by Taras Shevchenko, Dmitry Mamin-Sibiryak and Stepan Vasylchenko.
 During the Ukrainian War of Independence, she created designs for paper money and government securities.
 They were exhibited in 1932, but were never used.

 In 1988, she was rehabilitated.
 In 1996, her name was among the forty inscribed on the Monument of Repressed Artists at the National Academy.